Sherry has maintained homes and landscaped yards for 48 years in Southern California. She has collected water-wise succulents for 12 years.

-Crassula Ovata: Jade Plant
+Crassula Ovata: The Jade Plant

 The jade plant, or Crassula ovata, is known by even the beginning gardener.
 It is grown in pots and gardens all over the world.
 The jades pictured here, planted on a slope of clay soil, are hardy and get no extra watering.
 It is a very easy plant for Mediterranean climates and outdoor cultivation.

-This jade plant below is called the gollum.
+This jade plant below is called the Gollum.
 There are new cultivars that are crosses of the naturals of nature.
-The Crassula ovata 'gollum' is one of them.
+The Crassula ovata 'Gollum' is one of them.

 The trunk on my plant is thick, but all the branches can easily be snapped off.
-The goal is to keep it small but try to form it in to a pleasing shape like a bonsai.
+The goal is to keep it small but try to form it into a pleasing shape like a bonsai.
 I have seen one specimen that was five feet tall.